-🗵 QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or
+$\,\boxtimes\,$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended September 30, 2022
+For the quarterly period ended March 31, 2023

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from

-Commission File Number: 000- 55347

-(Exact name of registrant as specified in its charter)

-Nevada 45-5401931 (State or Other Jurisdiction of (I.R.S.
-Employer Incorporation or Organization) Identification No.) 2222 Ponce de Leon, Floor 3 Coral Gables, FL 33134 (Address of Principal Executive Offices) (Zip Code)

-to

-(Registrant's Telephone Number, Including Area Code)

-N/A

-(Former Name, Former Address and Former Fiscal Year, if Changed Since Last Report)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.001 par value per share RLMD The NASDAQ Global Select Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \boxtimes Yes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). \boxtimes Yes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes Smaller reporting company \boxtimes

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \Box Yes \boxtimes No

-As of November 7, 2022, there were 30,099,203 shares of common stock, \$0.001 par value per share, outstanding.
+OI

+☐ TRANSITION REPORT PURSUANT T TO SECTION 13 OR 15 (d) OF THE SECURIT TIES EXCHANGE ACT OF 1934 For the transition period from mto Commission File Number: 000-55347 RELMADA THERAPEUTICS, INC. t name of registrant as specified in its charter) Nevada 45-5401931 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 2222 Ponce de Leon, Floor 3 Coral Gables, FL 33134 (Address of Principal Executive Offices) (Zip Code) (786) 629-1376 rant's Telephone Number, Including Area Code) N/A I. (P.) Address and Former Fiscal Year, if Changed Since Last Report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Common stock, \$0.001 par value per share Trading Symbol(s) RLMD Name of each exchange on which registered The NASDAQ Global Select Market Indicate by check mark whether the registrant (1) has filed preceding 12 months (or for such shorter period that the registrant v ≥ Yes No □ Indicate by check mark whether the registrant has submitte Regulation S-T (§232.405 of this chapter) during the preceding 12 m was required to file such reports), and (2) has been ad electronically every Interactive Data File required. n subject to such filing requirements for the past 90 days. ired to be submitted and posted pursuant to Rule 405 of Indicate by check mark whether the registrant is a large acce company.
+See the definitions of "large accelerated filer," "accelerated Large accelerated filer □ Non-accelerated filer □ Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if financial accounting standards provided pursuant to Section 13(a) of transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell comp any (as defined in Rule 12b-2 of the Exchange Ac t). □ Yes ⊠ No As of May 9, 2023, there were 30,099,203 shares of common stock, \$0.001 par value per share, outstanding.